ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * url: "String"
 * content_hash: "ContentHash" \| "ContentHash\[\]"

-The following figure illustrates an example partial JSON object tree for an appended vCon.
+The following figure illustrates an example partial JSON object tree for an amended vCon.
-The top level object is the JWS signed appended vCon which contains the unsigned form of the vCon in it's payload parameter.
+The top level object is the JWS signed amended vCon which contains the unsigned form of the vCon in it's payload parameter.
-The second level object is the appended vCon with additional conversational data (e.g. analysis data).
+The second level object is the amended vCon with additional conversational data (e.g. analysis data).
-It refers to its original parent (or prior vCon instance version) of the vCon in its appended parameter.
+It refers to its original parent (or prior vCon instance version) of the vCon in its amended parameter.
-Note: the appended parameter may refer to the prior version of the vCon via URL.
+Note: the amended parameter may refer to the prior version of the vCon via URL.
-The appended vCon in this figure refers to the JWS signed version of the vCon, which in turn contains the original vCon in unsigned form in its payload parameter.
+The amended vCon in this figure refers to the JWS signed version of the vCon, which in turn contains the original vCon in unsigned form in its payload parameter.

+TODO: generate amended tree to replace appended tree
 ~~~
 {::include appended-vcon-tree.ans}
 ~~~
-{: #diagram2 title="appended vCon object tree"}
+{: #diagram2 title="amended vCon object tree"}

 ### group Objects Array